|

 You draw me into your world in vivid-hued suckling stings

-as you advance your allowance from my breast through one cracked
+as you advance your allowance from my breast

-Each milking stroke of your tongue implies an impulsive
+Each milking stroke of your tongue implies an impulsive color:

-color: crimson areolas; phthalocyanine green veins.
-My marbled
+crimson areolas; phthalocyanine green veins.

-vaults shudder under your adulation.
+My marbled vaults shudder under your adulation.

-I think you may be falling
+I think you may be falling from my lap, you have grown so large.

-from my lap, you have grown so large.
-Ever since you were first in my
+Ever since you were first in my arms I have wanted

-arms I have wanted to paint you this way:
+to paint you this way:

-slim arc of white
+slim arc of white like a pale slip

-like a pale slip of moonsmile at my breasts, your lips embracing
+of moonsmile at my breasts, your lips embracing

 one pink nipple, your toes curled to the other.

-In my Pieta,
+In my Pieta, you are god

-otherworldly heft, painterly abstraction.
+heft, painterly abstraction.

-But you grow so
+But you grow so fast the memories of your infancy

-fast the memories of your infancy feel like rain, coming and
+feel like rain, coming

-going in sudden showers, in a drizzle, in a silken mist.
+and going in sudden showers, in a drizzle, in a silken mist.

-line of time draws you steadily away from my breast.
-I portion
+The line of time draws you steadily away

 the coins of my milk, drop for drop,